gfannes/proast/@design/decisions.md

 ## Logging

-* Notcurses in full-screen mode should not be combined with `stdoud`.
+* Termbox in full-screen mode should not be combined with `stdout`.